salilkanade/NYCTaxiWebApp/README.md

 ## HTTP Trigger Function

 1. Open up **Visual Studio Code** and create a new **New File**.

-2. Make sure you have Azure Functions v2 selected and search for the Timer trigger function template.

-3. Copy and paste the code below into your new file.
-There are two functions, one called negoitate which establishes the connection with the SignalR hub and another called message which relays the records from the Stream Analytics job to the SignalR hub.
+2. Copy and paste the code below into your new file.
+There is a function called message which relays the records from the Stream Analytics job to the SignalR hub.

-4. Make sure the code is editted to include your specific SignalR hub name.
+3. Make sure the code is editted to include your specific SignalR hub name.

 ```CSharp
 using System.IO;